The Middle East a brief history of the last 2,000 years

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Lewis, B., & Davidson, R. M. (2001).
-The Middle East: a brief history of the last 2,000 years (Unabridged.).
+The Middle East: a brief history of the last 2,000 years.
+(Unabridged).
 Recorded Books.

-MLA Citation, 9th Edition (style guide)Lewis, Bernard, and Richard M. Davidson.
-The Middle East: A Brief History of the Last 2,000 Years Unabridged., Recorded Books, 2001.
+MLA Citation, 9th Edition (Style Guide)Lewis, Bernard, and Richard M. Davidson.
+The Middle East: A Brief History of the Last 2,000 Years.
+Unabridged, Recorded Books, 2001.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.